We work with more than 300 partners to bring you better travel deals

 Summer in the city offers warm, sunny days, so if you want to enjoy the attractions and monuments in warm weather visit between June and August.
 The winter months can often bring temperatures that fall below freezing.
 If you plan to visit Linz during the low season, book between the months of November and March for the best flight deals and cheaper accommodation.

-When is the best time to book flights to Linz?
+When is the best time to book a flight to Linz?

 Which day is cheapest to fly to Linz?